 This photo has 2 comments.

-This video has 10 comments.
+This video has 15 comments.

-This news blog has 27 comments.
+This feature has 20 comments.